CyberFlameGO/svnpython/Doc/library/multiprocessing.rst

       Send an object to the other end of the connection which should be read using :meth:`recv`.

       The object must be picklable.
-Very large pickles (approximately 32 MB+, though it depends on the OS) may raise a ValueError exception.

    .. method:: recv()